 Facebook has banned Australian publishers and users from viewing and sharing news.
 Here's how to find Mamamia content, no matter what.

-Last week, a singing sausage won the UK finale of The Masked Singer after battling it out against a robin and a badger.
+Back in February, a singing sausage won the UK finale of The Masked Singer after battling it out against a robin and a badger.

 And to our great surprise, that sausage was revealed to be none other than international music star, Joss Stone.